AriellaSansita/IADAI2011000470_Ariella-Sansita_AIY2_SA/README.md

 ---

-## 📊 Performance Metrics

-[FILL IN: paste your final training metrics here, e.g. from the last epoch of training or from Ultralytics' auto-generated results — mAP50, mAP50-95, precision, recall.
-You can find these printed at the end of your Cell 4 training output, or in the results.png / results.csv file YOLO saves to runs/detect/parkvision_yolo/]

 **Qualitative testing summary:**
 - Performs reliably on images from the same camera framing as the training data, across varying occupancy levels and lighting conditions.